When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Limitations

 Specificity is only one dimension among many that may matter for description quality.
 A maximally discriminative description could simply list every visible object in exhaustive detail, which would be accurate and specific, but potentially unreadable and irrelevant.
 Our focus on specificity complements rather than replaces attention to fluency, coherence, and user needs.

 Our approach has two key dependencies, each of which brings its respective limitations.
 First, we operationalize specificity using CLIPScore, whose contrastive training objective made it a promising candidate.
 However, CLIPScore has known biases and practical constraints.
 Prior work has shown CLIP exhibits concept association biases \cite{Yamada2023,ahmadi2024examination} and struggles with spatial relationships \cite{kamath-etal-2023-whats}, which may affect which descriptive details register as discriminative under our metric.
+Additionally, the CLIP training data likely contained MSCOCO images and captions, thereby slightly inflating rank scores of the original caption-image pairs.
+The rewritten verbose descriptions may therefore have taken a minimal hit in specificity scores since they were never seen during training.
+While this can explain why descriptions from the verbose condition may receive slightly higher ranks than originals, the main effect of composite descriptions outranking verbose and originals cannot (see \autoref{specificity}).
 CLIPScore also has a 77-token input limit that required us to exclude longer descriptions.
 Our framework is not committed to CLIPScore specifically; any model providing image-text compatibility scores could be substituted, potentially offering different sensitivity profiles.
+Importantly, because we compare conditions (verbose vs. composite vs. original) using the same encoder, any encoder blindness is a constant across conditions (as per the standard “within-subjects” logic) and doesn’t explain the real differences in specificity we observe between conditions (averaged over lots of data).
+We confirmed this by running a linear mixed-effects model predicting rank from description type with image as a random intercept, finding that all pairwise condition differences remain significant (p < 0.001, across statistical models).
+While the blindspots are a clear limitation (especially when trying to draw item-level instead of dataset-level inferences) these results suggest that they don’t significantly alter our main findings.

+Though research shows CLIPScore and its extensions have general utility in detecting hallucinations \cite{oh2026vision, petryk2024aloha}, specific hallucinations that happen to be discriminative are most likely to survive the filter.
+Our specificity analysis is therefore complementary to hallucination detection, not a substitute for it.
+In our experimental data, hallucinated content is minimal because conditions are derived from human-written ground-truth captions, and we confirm in \hyperref[hallucinations]{Section 4.2.1} that artificially introduced hallucinations significantly worsen specificity scores.
+In practical applications, however, hallucinated content can meaningfully interfere with specificity estimates.
+It is precisely because specificity and faithfulness can interact in this way that independent tools for each are valuable: characterizing when hallucinations are specific versus generic requires an independent measure of specificity of the kind we propose.